xiix0/scam/README.md

-You never have to change anything you got up in the middle of the night to write.
-		-- Saul Bellow
+Tuesday After Lunch is the cosmic time of the week.